TV Tropes Needs Your Help

 x5: Ironically, Initial D Arcade Stage has done the exact opposite for me: I now find myself instinctively putting my foot on the brake whenever I approach a turn, because if I nick the guardrail, it's REALLY gonna hurt my time and my entire run is shot.

-Behind you!When I play Tribes Ascend, I hear noises from Superbrothers:Sword&Sworcery EP.
+Who's ready to fight for their lives?When I play Tribes Ascend, I hear noises from Superbrothers:Sword&Sworcery EP.
 It's really effing weird.

 Me and my friend's collaborative webcomic: Forged Men